shahid4003/moorhouse/src/data/pages/home.md

     heading: Customer Testimonials
     description: From small repairs to large commercial projects, our skills and customer service exceed expectations.
 Discover why our customers love us!
+  - type: cta-banner
+    title: Get Your Space Ready for a Fresh Start!
+    description: From bold colors to unique finishes, we can help you achieve the look you want.
+Contact us for your project.
+    buttonText: Contact Us
+    buttonUrl: /contact
 ---